-Scott Tebbutt is a Professor in the Department of Medicine, Division of Respiratory Medicine, University of British Columbia, and Principal Investigator at the James Hogg Research Centre for Heart Lung Innovation, Institute for Heart + Lung Health, St. Paul’s Hospital, Vancouver, Canada.
-Since 2006, he has served as Co-Director of the Molecular Phenotyping and Genotyping Core of the James Hogg Research Centre, and he is currently Director of the Technology Development Core.
-He is also Chief Scientific Officer of the Prevention of Organ Failure (PROOF) Centre of Excellence, a not-for-profit organization dedicated to moving reseach findings into health care, focused on non-invasive biomarkers that can diagnose and/or predict organ failure (heart, lung and kidney failure.
+Scott Tebbutt is a Professor in the Department of Medicine, Division of Respiratory Medicine, University of British Columbia, and Principal Investigator at the Centre for Heart Lung Innovation, St. Paul’s Hospital, Vancouver, Canada.
+He is the Chief Scientific Officer of the Prevention of Organ Failure (PROOF) Centre of Excellence, a not-for-profit organization dedicated to moving reseach findings into health care, focused on non-invasive biomarkers that can diagnose and/or predict organ failure (heart, lung and kidney).

 Dr. Tebbutt earned his B.A. degree in Biochemistry from the University of Oxford (Oriel College), England in 1989, and his Ph.D. in Molecular Genetics from the University of East Anglia in 1993 (supervised by Dr. David Lonsdale, Cambridge Laboratory, John Innes Centre, England).
 He pursued post-doctoral fellowships in the laboratories of Professor Ann Harris (University of Oxford, Institute of Molecular Medicine) and Professor Diana Hill (University of Otago, Dunedin, New Zealand), where he studied the molecular genetics of cystic fibrosis.
 He was appointed Research Fellow at the University of Otago (1995-2001), leading a research team investigating the genomics of the sheep cystic fibrosis locus.
 He was seconded to a start-up biotechnology company (Global Technologies (NZ) Ltd.) as Director of Genomics (1999-2001).
 He moved to Canada in 2001, and was Senior Researcher in the Centre for Biomedical Research (University of Victoria, 2001-2002), prior to being recruited to the Centre for Heart Lung Innovation (2002).